PRINCIPLES OF COACHING

 In fact, everyone can benefit from health coaching (including myself).
 Even if you don't think you have any particular issues in the areas I work on with my clients, you can most certainly benefit from health coaching sessions with me.
 There is always room for lifestyle improvements.
 You will discover your top character strengths and ways to use them mindfully in your every day life.
 We will look at your life in a holistic way, helping you realize what you can improve and what you need to prioritize.

 A session typically lasts around 50 minutes.
 How many you take depends on you and the complexity of the issues you want to work on.
-I advise my clients to go for a package of 5 or 10 sessions.
-The sessions take place every 1-2 weeks.
+I advise my clients to go for a package of 6 or 12 sessions.
+The sessions typically take place every week.
 A session typically goes like this: First, clients share what’s on their mind and how they’re feeling.
 The coach helps the clients identify barriers to healthy lifestyle changes.
 The coach offers information, with the client’s permission, on strategies to improve health.
 These strategies may include a mind-body technique, a food to try, an article to read, a breathing exercise, etc. A plan is co-created: Clients, with the coach’s help, make a concrete plan that feels comfortable and attainable.

 Yes.
 A coach is not a therapist and as such does not hold an expert stance.
 A coach is your ally.
 In addition, during coaching sessions one does not go back in time to analyze past experiences.
 The approach is more solution and future-oriented, based on your character strengths.

 With health coaching, weight loss is not a goal in itself.
-You will never get a calorie-restrictive food plan from me.
 However, as your coach I can certainly help you understand the possible causes of your weight gain and help you apply lifestyle changes accordingly.
 Rest assured; more often than not, weight loss is one of the many positive consequences of functional medicine health coaching.

 Coaching sessions take place in person (Short Hills), phone, or online using a video-conferencing software if you are not local.
 In my experience sessions are equally effective online as in person.